dougeby/IntuneDocs/intune/telecom-expenses-monitor.md

 ### Step 3: Deploy the Datalert app to corporate enrolled devices

-To ensure that data usage from only corporate-owned lines is collected, you need to create device categories in Intune, and then target the Datalert app to only corporate phones.
-Complete the steps in the following subsections.
+To ensure that data usage from only corporate-owned lines is collected, you must do two things:
+- create device categories in Intune
+- target the Datalert app to only corporate phones.

 #### Define device categories and device groups mapped to the categories

-Depending on your organizational needs, you'll need to create at least two device categories (for example, Corporate and Personal) and create dynamic device groups for each category.
+Depending on your organizational needs, create at least two device categories (for example, Corporate and Personal).
+Then, create dynamic device groups for each category.
 You can create more categories for your organization, as needed.

 These categories will be shown to users during enrollment.
 Depending on which category users choose, the enrolled device will be moved to the corresponding device group.
 For steps on how to create device categories, see [Map devices to groups](device-group-mapping.md).